ShivamSingh226/my-bottom-sheet/README.md

 Use 'npm start'

 # To view the app on your Android/iOS devices
-Scan the QR code above with Expo Go (Android) or the Camera app (iOS).
+Scan the QR code on CLI with Expo Go (Android) or the Camera app (iOS).
 Install expo client on your device to get this feature work